-Due to the abundance and variety of fish, deep sea fishing is exercised extensively.
+Due to the abundance and variety of fish and shrimp, deep sea fishing is exercised extensively.

 The flat coastal region, the most inhabited part of the country, is the agricultural area.

-South of this region, the landscape changes into savannas, where the soil is mostly sandy and one can enjoy starry skies at night.
+South of this region, the landscape changes into savannas, where the soil is mostly sandy and one can enjoy an undisturbed view at starry skies at night.

-Suriname has 11 nature reserves, 1 Nature Park and 1 multiple-use management area within its borders.
-In the protected habitat are a great variety of plant species, flowers and animals including the jaguar that roams freely.
+Suriname has many nature reserves and parks within its borders.
+In the protected habitat are a great variety of plant species, flowers, insects, amphibians and animals including the jaguar, puma and other big cats.